olcf/hands-on-with-frontier/challenges/Python_Conda_Basics/README.md

 Conda allows users to easily install different versions of binary software packages and any required libraries appropriate for their computing platform.
 The versatility of conda allows a user to essentially build their own isolated Python environment, without having to worry about clashing dependencies and other system installations of Python.

-This hands-on challenge will introduce a user to installing Conda on Frontier, the basic workflow of using conda environments, as well as providing an example of how to create a conda environment that uses a different version of Python than the base environment uses on Frontier.
+This hands-on challenge will introduce a user to installing Conda on Odo, the basic workflow of using conda environments, as well as providing an example of how to create a conda environment that uses a different version of Python than the base environment uses on Odo.

 &nbsp;

 ## Inspecting and setting up the environment

-First, we will unload all the current modules that you may have previously loaded on Frontier:
+First, we will unload all the current modules that you may have previously loaded on Odo:

 ```bash
 $ module reset